 The popularity of VoIP phone systems has risen over the past few years.
 One barrier to entry is the perceived barrier to entry when leaving a traditional phone system.
 However, it may not be as complicated as you may think.
 With that said, you do not want to just jump in without understanding all the details first.
-Here are a few things you need to understand about VoIP to help you make the decision to switch.
+Here are a few things you need to understand about VoIP to help you make the decision to switch, just make sure to get all the information at Cleod9 Voice if you want to get your own system.

 VoIP, or Voice over Internet Protocol, has been helping businesses communicate more effectively for a few years now.
 You probably use it in your personal life, with applications like Skype, but your company just might be able to take advantage of the technology as well.
 Look for these signs that might indicate your business is ready to make the jump to hosted voip.